Chan 2021: ‘Morocco were absolutely clinical’ - Uganda’s McKinstry concedes after elimination | Goal.com

 “Morocco were clinical and absolutely clinical.
 We gifted them a couple of goals but even when you give the ball to them in dangerous areas they have to put them in the net,” McKinstry told Goal after his side suffered a second group loss.

-“Congratulations to my counterpart and Morocco who have been the best for the rest of the tournament.
+“Congratulations to my counterpart and Morocco and we wish them the best for the rest of the tournament.
 Look, it was a game we all knew it was going to be very tough.”

 McKinstry did not contest the penalty for Morocco towards the end of the first half which was converted by El Kaabi.
 The star made history after scoring the penalty as he became the first-ever player to score 10 goals in a Chan tournament.